Boeing to decide within two weeks whether to protest contract award

-WASHINGTON (Reuters) - Boeing Co plans to “rigorously deliberate” whether to protest a U.S. Air Force bomber contract awarded to rival Northrop Grumman Corp, with a decision likely within two weeks, the head of the company’s defense division said.
+WASHINGTON (Reuters) - Boeing Co (BA.N) plans to “rigorously deliberate” whether to protest a U.S. Air Force bomber contract awarded to rival Northrop Grumman Corp (NOC.N), with a decision likely within two weeks, the head of the company’s defense division said.

 The Air Force on Tuesday selected Northrop, maker of the stealthy B-2 bomber, to develop and build a next-generation bomber, a deal analysts value at up to $80 billion if the U.S. Air Force buys all 100 stealth bombers now planned.